Question: What is the oil cleansing method (OCM)?

 The oil cleansing method, or OCM for short, is a way of washing your skin using only an oil, some water, and a washcloth.

 This method is not the same as using cleansing oils.
 Cleansing oils are oil-based cleansers with emulsifiers in them that rinse off cleanly with water.
-In the OCM, a plain oil (without emulsifiers) is used.
-Both are great for removing makeup, sunscreen, and any other waterproof product.
+In the OCM, a plain oil (without emulsifiers) is used, so the oil cannot be washed off with just water.
+Both are great for removing makeup, sunscreen, and any other waterproof products.
+However, the oil cleansing method is probably cheaper.
+OCM also helps loosen up clogged pores, so it's good for people with congested skin.

-5. Following up with a facial cleanser is optional.
-Though if your face is feeling greasy, it may be a good idea to use a separate cleanser afterwards.
+5. Follow up with a facial cleanser (optional).
+Some people like to use a separate cleanser after the OCM to make sure everything is washed off.
+Others don't do anything but splash their skin with water because they like the moisture the OCM provides.
+However, if your face is feeling greasy, it may be a good idea to use a separate cleanser afterwards.

 For more information about cleansers and the OCM, click here.